grapa-dev/grapa/README.md

 Windows: Place in a location that is in the PATH, or update PATH to the location the application is copied to.
 Mac: Place in "/usr/local/bin" - first time running the tool will take about 20 seconds as the OS scans the executable.

+### Console
+To exit while in the console, enter a '.' character.

+Any grapa commands can be run interactively within the console.

+If using paste to enter a block of code to run, ensure each line is not larger than the maximum line line for the console - break up the code into shorter lines.

+If using paste to enter multiple lines that need to be run at the same time (such as when a single command spans multiple lines), enter `$[` sequence first and `$]` sequence at the end.
+This will triger the lexical engine to signal to the grammer engine to pause grammer analysis until after all the tokens have been generated for the input stream.

 ### Command line options

 Once copyed into a location (and PATH updated if needed), you'll be able to run the tool using "grapa" from a terminal or command sheel from any location.
 Running the tool with "grapa --env" will display a few of the directories where the tool will look for information.